vikramaruchamy/DO/Java Tutorial: Java Command Line Arguments.md

 <strong>Interrogation</strong> - To check the parsed model and use it as required</p>
 <p>Now, you’ll see how the two third party libraries handle all the three stages.</p>
 <h3 id="picocli">PicoCli</h3>
 <p>PicoCli is a library provides lot of powerful functionalities for handling the command line arguments.
-It is an one file framework that allows you to create java program with almost Zero code for the command line handling.</p>
+It is an one file framework that allows you to create java program with almost zero code for the command line handling.</p>
 <p>It also supports multiple command line syntax styles including POSIX, GNU, MS-DOS.
 It can also generate highly customizable help messages with Ansi styles and colors to highlight important elements.</p>
 <p>To use the PicoCli, you need to the <a href="https://github.com/remkop/picocli/releases/download/v4.5.2/picocli-4.5.2.jar">jar</a> in your buildpath/classpath or the maven repository depending on your project configuration.</p>
 <p>You can add the PicoCli to your maven by using the following code in the POM file.</p>